 10. Balance Sheet Numbers

 This is a financial picture of where you are at, as of a specific date.

 Why you need to know; It runs down the assets (what the company owns), its liabilities (what it owes) and the difference between those two, or the company’s equity.
 The Balance Sheet can be used to identify trends and make more informed financial accounting decisions.
 It is also important to lenders, as they will use it to determine a company’s creditworthiness.

 Most of these numbers can be found as reports in your bookkeeping software.
 If the software you are using does not have these reports – change your software!
 These numbers are critical for you to know in order to make good business decisions.
 Choosing “cheap” bookkeeping software that does not provide you with this information will cost you more money in the long run.
 QuickBooks Online provides all of the above-mentioned information as does Xero and Sage.

 Now it’s your turn.
 Share your thought and tips below!

 Looking for tools to help you grow your business?
-Sign up for our Smart Tips newsletter and start receiving Tools, Tips and Work Smart Solutions to put you on the right path.
-Start today by finding out how much is your time worth with this free number cruncher!
+Sign up for our Smart Tips newsletter and receive Tools, Tips and Work Smart Solutions to put you on the right path.